AI gave Val Kilmer his voice back. But critics worry the technology could be misused

 “When I’m an actor, I get to decide whether I support the content,” said Jay Britton, a voice actor who plays animated characters in Nexflix’s “Go!
 Go!
 Cory Carson” and a long list of video games.
 “It would be a devastating thing to drop on a voice actor, that your voice is out there saying things that you might not necessarily support.”

-Sonantic says its product isn’t meant to replace the need for actors.
+Sonantic says its product isn’t meant to replace actors.
 The firm’s website touts that its product can “reduce production timelines from months to minutes,” promising “compelling, lifelike performances for games and films with fully expressive AI-generated voices,” premises that could cut down on the number of hours human actors are paid to perform in-studio.

 There are no laws in the U.S. prohibiting companies from generating synthetic voices.